 Previously, there was either a ‘standard’ annuity or if a client ‘qualified’ due to health and/or lifestyle conditions, they achieved an ‘enhanced’ annuity.

 Now, you don’t have to be ill to get a personalised income.
-COBS 19.9 provides examples of the sorts of health and lifestyle circumstances that may indicate eligibility for an enhanced annuity.
+COBS 19.9 provides examples of the sorts of lifestyle and health circumstances that may lead to a provider offering a better rate.
 These include:

 - Whether the customers smokes